jina-ai/jina/docs/tutorials/chatbot.md

 So what happened there?
 We created a generator of Documents `docs`, and we used [from_csv](https://docs.jina.ai/api/jina.types.document.generators/#jina.types.document.generators.from_csv) to load our dataset.
 We use `field_resolver` to map the text from our dataset to the Document attributes.

-Finally, we can combine the 2 previous steps (loading the dataset into Documents and indexing in the flow) like this:
+Finally, we can combine the 2 previous steps (loading the dataset into Documents and starting the context) and index like this:
 ``` python
 from jina.types.document.generators import from_csv
 with flow, open('our_dataset.csv') as fp: